CORONAVIRUS / COVID-19:

 You've probably noticed an increase in hand sanitizer as well.
 We added dispensers in high traffic areas, including our taxi and rideshare hold lot for our ground transportation providers.

 Portland Airport Fire Fighters are our medical first responders.
 In accordance with Multnomah County Public Health guidance, airport firefighters are required to respond to all medical calls wearing increased levels of personal protective equipment.
 Additionally, when fire department staff respond to medical calls, they will be placing masks on all patients, symptomatic or not.
 This is per the guidance of the Multnomah County Medical Director.

-Everyone at PDX – including travelers, employees, contractors and service providers – is instructed to follow public health guidelines which include cleaning your hands often, covering coughs and sneezes, and maintaining six feet between you and all other people.
+Everyone at PDX – including travelers, employees, contractors and service providers – is instructed to follow public health guidelines which include wearing a face covering, cleaning your hands often and maintaining six feet between you and all other people.